stateful/vscode-runme/README.md

 ## Elevated Notebook Experience

-Runme allows code blocks to be annotated with attributes to provide control over aspects of execution, output, interaction, and other behavior.
+Runme allows code blocks to be annotated with attributes to provide control over some aspects of execution, output, interaction, and other behavior.
 Please find a complete list in the [docs](https://runme.dev/docs/intro).

-For instance, following annotation will run the command in the background, great for compilers/bundler with file watchers.
+For instance, the following annotation will run the command in the background, great for compilers/bundler with file watchers.

     ```sh { background=true }
     npx tsc --watch